 English testing is not compulsory.
 Students have two options depending on whether they want to enter directly into host school mainstream classes or undertake intensive English language studies.

-Many international students choose a Victorian government school intensive English language course for 20–21 weeks (10 weeks subject to assessment) before starting school.
-The intensive English language course provides students with the English language skills to study in mainstream classes.
+Many international students choose a Victorian government school intensive English language program for 20–21 weeks (10 weeks subject to assessment) before starting school.
+The intensive English language program provides students with the English language skills to study in mainstream classes.

 Option 2 – For direct entry into host school mainstream classes

 Secondary school students with existing English language skills can choose to enter directly into host school mainstream classes.
-If students want to enter directly into mainstream host school classes, the following proof of demonstrated English competence applies, including that the student has:
+If students want to enter directly into mainstream host school classes, the following proof of demonstrated English competence applies, including that the student has either:

-- been taught in English at an international school for at least 2 years, or
+- been taught in English at an international school for at least 2 years

-- achieved general IELTS test score of at least 5.5 for year 10 entry or 6.0 for year 11 entry
+- achieved a general IELTS test score of at least 5.5 for year 10 entry or 6.0 for year 11 entry

-- achieved an AEAS score of 80 or higher, or
+- achieved an AEAS score of 66 or higher

-- achieved an EIKEN score of 2 or higher for Year 10 entry, or 2A or higher for Year 11 entry.
+- achieved an EIKEN score of Grade pre-2 or higher for Year 10 entry, or Grade 2A or higher for Year 11 entry.